-Waste management in the Cape Agulhas Municipality appears to be prudently managed with respect to General Waste.
-The lack of accurate available data on all waste types contributes towards the shortcomings of the management systems.
-This is compounded by the absence of a weighbridge.
+Waste management in the Cape Agulhas Municipality appears to be fairly managed with respect to General Waste.
+The lack of available data on all waste types contributes towards the shortcomings of the management systems.

 Achieving a sustainable integrated waste management system has eluded Cape Agulhas Municipality in the past for various reasons.
 These include: